kevinhooke/sudoku-solver-with-dlx/README.md

 (e.g. a Sudoku Puzzle Solver) without fully understanding the problem (in this case without knowledge that Sudoku puzzle's being an example of a mathematical problem that can be solved as a type of problem called 'exact cover').

+TL;DR; No. You might get close, you might end up with something that partially works, but in most cases, no.

 I wrote a number of articles about my experience implementing a Sudoku Solver, which you can read here: